Barcode items of varying weight

 If your pallet is the orderable unit

-If the pallet is the orderable unit, for example, if the pallet is an display unit, it should be numbered with GTIN-14.
-The item number must begin with the number 9, in the same way as for outer packages containing items with variable weight.
+If the pallet is the orderable unit, for example, if the pallet is a display unit, it should be numbered with GTIN-14.
+The item number must begin with the number 9, in the same way as for outer packages containing items with varying weights.

 Tillbaka till toppen